agentydragon-agent/ducktape/website/posts/2022-09-03-neovim-theme-switch.md

 and burn if there were Neovim running as any user other than you.
 Cause it would probably not let you write into that socket.

-## `gnome-terminal`
+## GNOME Terminal

-I have another script for `gnome-terminal` doing something similar.
+I have another script for GNOME Terminal doing something similar.

-It assumes that you have a light and dark profile set up in `gnome-terminal`.
-Open Preferences and note down the names of the profiles you wanna use in light/dark configurations
+It assumes that you have a light and dark profile set up.
+Open GNOME Terminal preferences and note down the names of the profiles you wanna use in light/dark configurations

 ### `switch_gnome_terminal_profile`